 Drama Party Theme

-A drama party birthday theme is best suited to the slightly older child (say 9-14 years), as young children easily loose the plot (excuse the pun).
+A drama party birthday theme is best suited to the slightly older child (say 9 years and up), as young children easily loose the plot (excuse the pun).
 And I find that girls tend to enjoy the party more but then it all depends on the script.....

 I know this sort of birthday party theme is not for everyone but it'll let you judge whether you think this party would work for your child's birthday party.